maoye-google/browser-use-demo/README.md

 ## Example

 - Example
-Task Description:
+-- Task Description:

 go to Google Map, search the route from "Shinjuku Station" to "Haneda Airport", and report the most efficient (least time) option

 - Example
-Task Description:
+-- Task Description:

 go to Google News, find the top news under "World" tab showing the hottest news in the world, click the news title, read its content, and report the summary of that news.

 - Example
-Task Description:
+-- Task Description:

-go to Google News, find the top news under "World" tab showing the hottest news in the world, click the news title, read its content, and report the summary of that news.
+go to Google Finance, find the stock price of Google ($GOOG), summarize its performance in the last 1 year, and compare it with Microsoft ($MSFT).
+Generate the comparison result like financial report.

 ## Changelog